sourcegraph/srclib-python/README.md

 Most people use `srclib` (and by extension `srclib-python`) via an [editor plugin](https://srclib.org/plugins/emacs/) or via [Sourcegraph](https://sourcegraph.com/).
 You can also use `srclib-python` on the command line using the [`src` command](https://srclib.org/api/overview/).

+## Customization

+Primarily for local code analysis, the scanner will find scripts that are not part of a package and analyze them.
+However, this may not be suitable for server environments, due to the ubiquity of Pythons scripts for automation.
+In this case, set the environment variable SRCLIB_PYTHON_IGNORESCRIPTS to "TRUE" to ignore these loose scripts.

 ## Known issues